icodeforlove/vault-config/README.md

 # vault-config

-an insanely simple way to back your apps config by vault
+an insanely simple way to back your apps config by vault, and make it committable

 [node-config](https://github.com/lorenwest/node-config) inspired config that is backed by hashicorp vault that is backed by [vault-get](https://github.com/icodeforlove/vault-get) data interface